Suresh Dharmasena

-Suresh Ranjan Dharmasena also known as DSR Dharmasena (born 24 June 1989) is a Sri Lankan wheelchair tennis player.
+Suresh Ranjan Dharmasena (born 24 June 1989), also known as DSR Dharmasena, is a Sri Lankan wheelchair tennis player.
 He became a Paralympic competitor after sustaining injuries in the civil war.
 He made his first Paralympic appearance representing Sri Lanka at the 2020 Summer Paralympics.

 Biography

 He was raised in Kahatagasdigiliya in the Anuradhapura District.
 He pursued primary and secondary education at the Kahatagasdigiliya Central College.
 He joined Sri Lanka Armoured Corps at the age of 18 in 2007 and served as a lance bombardier (artillery regiment) in the Sri Lankan Army.

 His left foot was severely injured and had to be amputated when he stepped on an anti-personnel mine on 23 February 2009.
 It was amputated when he was on his duty in the Pottuvil Lagoon and his army career was brought to an end just before the end of the 26 year long civil war.
 After becoming a victim of LTTE terrorist attack, he underwent rehabilitation process at the Ragama Ranaviru Sevana for a period of four months.